 Having built websites for other people for free for the best part of 15 years I founded a company in 2014 to help trainee radiologists around the world pass their exit exams.
 The website generated a nice side income for a few years until I sold it in April 2018.
 The site had run for 4 years with zero downtime and served over 2 million questions.
 It was at this point that I realised I should be doing this for a living, not radiology.

 I use the following languages on a daily basis and these are the languages I will preferentially use for new projects:

 I have a solid working knowledge of these languages and can maintain existing projects written in them or port them to other languages as a client’s needs dictate:

 I’m a consultant radiologist by training so I have a deep knowledge of medicine and surgery and I understand how the British healthcare system works.
 In addition to knowledge you’d expect any doctor to have, I am well versed in the technical aspects of radiology including DICOM parsing and the inner workings of PACS setups.
 I’m keen to continue to use this knowledge and would be especially happy to talk about work in this sector.

 I thought it would be nice to share some facts about myself to give you a metaphorical look behind the curtain.
 Below are a few choice tidbits:

-I’m currently available to hire for web application development and desktop/iOS app development.
+I’m currently available to hire for desktop/iOS app development.
 I work from my office in Devon but can travel nationwide as needed.
-If you have a project in mind then please get in touch.